 Our one-hour consultation sessions focus on a discussion about the ambitions of the company in question.
 Based on our experience with other clients and partners, we share our observations on current and future industry trends.
 Next, we discuss how the company can improve their branding strategy.
 Together, we figure out what problems the client is experiencing, and on what issues they can improve.

 Most people will agree that toilet paper is one of the most boring products to market out there.
-There are thousands of existing brands, all boasting similar features: triple-ply, double-ply, extra soft, extra strong, etc. We've heard it all a thousand times, which is why unexciting products like toilet paper are labeled “commodities”.
+There are thousands of existing brands, all boasting similar features: triple-ply, double-ply, extra soft, extra strong, etc. We've heard it all a thousand times, which is why unexciting products like toilet paper are labeled 'commodities'.
 Generally, commodities are defined as products that have many substitutes in the market.

-Those of us buying budget brands admitted that we had a favourite, yet there were many others for the same price that we never thought of trying.
-The ones who preferred the more luxury brands may have had specific reasons for preferring their choice, yet their reasons could be applied as easily to any other luxury brand out there.
+Those of us buying budget brands admitted that we had a favorite, yet there were many others for the same price that we never thought of trying.
+The ones who preferred the more luxury brands may have had specific reasons for preferring their choice, yet their reasons could be applied just as easily to any other luxury brand out there.